bihealth/cubit_docker/README.md

 22977c1e9df2        cubit.debian8.data:latest
 ```

-Then remove the according container, giving the `CONTAINER ID` and build a new one:
+Then remove the according container, giving the `CONTAINER ID` and start a new
+one (note that it is not necessary to run the build command again):

 ```
 # docker rm <CONTAINTER ID>
-# make build_data
 # make run_data
+# make run_system
 ```

+You are done!